10 Common Models in Machine Learning

 • Variables have to be scaled or results will largely reflect data types.

-• May have interpretability issues with correlated predictors.
+• May have interpretability issues with correlated features.

-Using penalized regression is a very good default linear model method, and is something to strongly consider for even more interpretative model settings.
+Using penalized regression is a very good default method in the tabular data setting, and is something to strongly consider for more interpretation-focused model settings.
 These approaches predict better on new data than their standard, non-regularized complements, so they provide a nice balance between interpretability and predictive power.
 However, in general they are not going to be as strong of a method as others typically used in the machine learning world, and may not even be competitive without a lot of feature engineering.
-If prediction is all you care about, you’ll likely want to try something else.
+If prediction is all you care about, you’ll likely need something else.
+Now let’s see if we can do better with other models!

 We have two numeric features, \(X_1\) and \(X_2\).
 At the start, we take \(X_1\) and make a split at the value of 5.
-Any observation less than 5 on \(X_1\) goes to the right with a prediction of No. Any observation greater than or equal to 5 goes to the left, where we then split based on values of \(X_2\), and specifically at the value of 3.
-Any observation less than 3 (and greater than or equal to 5 on \(X_1\)) goes to the right with a prediction of Yes.
-Any observation greater than or equal to 3 (and greater than or equal to 5 on \(X_1\)) goes to the left with a prediction of No. So in the end, we see that an observation that is relatively lower on \(X_1\), or relatively higher on both, results in a prediction of No. On the other hand, an observation that is high on \(X_1\) and low on \(X_2\) results in a prediction of Yes.
+Any observation less than 5 on \(X_1\) goes to the right with a prediction of No. Any observation greater than or equal to 5 goes to the left, where we then split based on values of \(X_2\).
+Any observation less than 3 goes to the right with a prediction of Yes.
+Any observation greater than or equal to 3 goes to the left with a prediction of No. So in the end, we see that an observation that is relatively lower on \(X_1\), or relatively higher on both, results in a prediction of No. On the other hand, an observation that is high on \(X_1\) and low on \(X_2\) results in a prediction of Yes.

 This is a simple example, but it illustrates the core idea of a tree-based model, where the tree reflects the total process, and branches are represented by the splits going down, ultimately ending at leaves where predictions are made.
 We can also think of the tree as a series of if-then statements, where we start at the top and work our way down until we reach a leaf node, which is a prediction for all observations that qualify for that leaf.

-If we just use a single tree, this would be the most interpretable model we could probably come up with.
-It also it incorporates nonlinearities (multiple branches on a single feature), interactions (branches across features), and feature selection all in one (some features may not result in useful splits for the objective).
 However, a single tree is not a very stable model unfortunately, and so does not generalize well.
 For example, just a slight change in data, or even just starting with a different feature, might produce a very different tree2.
+Even though predictions could be similar, model interpretation would be very different.

 • Number of trees